 Assign the learners into “Troops” of three to six per troop and instruct them that they are to take a few minutes to elect a Troop Leader whose responsibility it will be to keep the troop on task, and making sure that everyone in the troop gets a chance to contribute.
 The Troop Leader will appoint a member of their troop to be Troop Recorder, whose job it will be to record the information requested of the troop.
 All troop members will be expected speak for their troop as appropriate.

 Once the troops have been organized, tell the learners each troop has been planning to go on a backpacking hike in the Rocky Mountain Wilderness Area for a week.
 Hiking permits have already been issued for each troop by the proper authorities and final plans need to be made for the adventure.
 If possible, show pictures of a wilderness area. i.e.

 Distribute to each troop a copy of the Rocky Mountain Wilderness Park “Rules and Regulations for Campers and Hikers.”
-(Attachment One) along with one large piece of paper, and a marker.
+(Handout One) along with one large piece of paper, and a marker.

 Take the time to review the handout together to make sure everyone understands it.
 Discuss why these rules and regulations might be important and if these rules and regulations reflect a wise use of the Park’s natural resources.

 Ask the learners if they would consider someone who follows these Rules and Regulations to be acting responsibly?
 Discuss what might happen if these rules and regulation were not followed.